edgarroman/zappa-django-guide/docs/walk_database.md

         self.stdout.write(self.style.SUCCESS('All Done'))
 ```
-Then register app axe to settings.py.
+Then register app axe to settings.py and update files in aws using this command: zappa update dev.

 #### Run the management command